Chief Operating Officer

-Dan Sered was born in Israel to a secular Jewish family.
-While his parents might have been considered atheists, he always believed in God and the miracles that God does in the TaNaKh (Old Testament).
-In his teens, the Sered family relocated to New York, where Dan later attended Stony Brook University and met Dinah, a Jewish believer in Jesus.
-Dinah shared the Gospel with Dan and showed him how Yeshua (Jesus) fulfilled the prophecies of the Messiah.
-His eyes were opened and Dan committed his life to the Lord.
+Dan was born in Israel to a secular Jewish family and later relocated to the United States while he was in his teens.
+Dan attended Stony Brook University in New York where he met Dinah, a Jewish believer in Jesus who showed him how Yeshua (Jesus) fulfilled the prophecies of the Messiah.
+Dan’s eyes were opened and he committed his life to the Lord.
 In 1999, Dan & Dinah were married and soon after began serving as missionaries, joining Jews for Jesus and later moving to Israel.
-In 2006, Dan was appointed as the Israel Director of Jews for Jesus; the organizations largest branch in the world today.
-As its director, Dan oversees Missionary Teams in both Hebrew and Russian, a Youth and Young Adult Team, and the Moishe Rosen Center located in the heart of Tel Aviv.
-In 2013, Dan received his M.A. in Ministry and Leadership from Western Seminary, and is currently a doctoral student and working on his D. Min. through Dallas Theological Seminary.
-Dan & Dinah have 3 children; Yael, Eithan and Yoav.
+In 2006, Dan became the Israel Director of Jews for Jesus, which quickly became the largest branch of the ministry worldwide.
+In 2018, Dan was appointed as Chief Operating Officer for the organization and specifically supervises the day-to-day efforts of the branches in Europe, South Africa, Israel, and Australia.
+Dan received his M.A. in Ministry and Leadership from Western Seminary and is currently a doctoral student and working on his D. Min. through Dallas Theological Seminary.
+He is also an adjunct professor at Israel College of the Bible in Netanya and helps to pastor All Nations Church; a vibrant and growing congregation in the Tel Aviv area.
+Dan & Dinah have 3 children; Yael, Eithan, and Yoav.

 I take comfort in Jesus’ words: “Truly, I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times more in this time, and in the age to come eternal life” (Luke 18:29–30).